aapiane09/js-objects-training/README.md

         * Tip: Type `.exit` to quit.
 Use `↑` and `↓` to cycle through your code history.
     + **Using the [`node some-file.js` command](http://javascript.cs.lmu.edu/notes/commandlinejs/)**
         * Tip: Use `ctrl` + `c` (shortcut) to quit "hanging" programs.
 And make sure to `console.log("your output")`.

+## Reflections
+  It's surprising how many steps that these seemingly simple tasks take.
+The hardest part is probably making sure that every different kind of data works in tandem with each other.
+It can be very hard to keep track of what is happening with some of the more built-in values as well.
+I'm doing my best to comment my code better, so I understand what's going on in it.